Does Bumble Notify the Man When There Is a Match?

 However, there is a huge difference in what happens next in Bumble.

 Messaging on Bumble

 - Messaging on Bumble

-- Does the Guy Know You Had a Match?
+- Does the Guy Know There’s a Match?

-- Is There a Way for the Guy to Show He’s Interested after You Matched?
+- Is There a Way for the Guy to Show He’s Interested After a Match?

 - A Few More Facts about Matching and Messaging

 - A Final Word